hkingsley-code/blog/content/authors/admin/_index.md

 title: Harris Kingsley
 ---

-Harris Kingsley is a Data Analytics Manager at Nike, focused on the consumer journey across all of Nike's applications.
-He currently lives in Port Angeles, WA.
+Harris Kingsley is a Data Scientist II at Nike, focused on the consumer journey across all of Nike's applications.
+He currently lives in Portland, OR.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.